epicshepich/MChroma/agenda.md

 ## ERROR HANDLING
 - Add some bug-proofing logic to one-point picking (what if the user selects a valley or a featureless region)
-- Add some bug-proofing logic to aborted popup dialogues
-    - "Defaults" argument for class call? (i.e. aborted signal scale popup returns a 1)
-- Add handling for missing chromatogram parameters
-- Create a contingency for running out of colors

 ## QUALITY OF LIFE FEATURES